Arielle Dombasle: Personal life

 Dombasle is the third wife of writer Bernard-Henri Lévy.
 They married on June 19, 1993, at Saint-Paul-de-Vence on the Côte d'Azur where they have a villa.
 She has two stepchildren, Antonin-Balthazar Lévy and Justine Lévy, a novelist.
-She was previously married to Dr. Paul Albou, described by Vanity Fair as a "playboy society dentist, 32 years her senior."
+She was married to Dr. Paul Albou, described by Vanity Fair as a "playboy society dentist, 32 years her senior."

 In 2009, she signed a petition in support of Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl, after Steve Cooley, the then Los Angeles District Attorney, tried to prosecute him.

 Dombasle is vegetarian.
 In 2016, she campaigned against abattoirs (slaughterhouses) for PETA.